vtplkshpr/language_translation/API.md

 # 🔌 API Reference - Language Translation

-Programmatic API for integrating Language Translation into your applications.
+Programmatic API for integrating Language Translation plugin with Ollama AI models.

 ## 📋 Overview

-The Language Translation module provides both CLI and programmatic interfaces.
-This document covers the programmatic API for developers who want to integrate translation functionality into their applications.
+The Language Translation plugin provides both CLI and programmatic interfaces.
+This document covers the programmatic API for developers who want to integrate translation functionality using local Ollama models into their applications.

 ## 🏗️ Architecture